 Velvet Goldmine is an “alignment” of the Wildean “tradition of camp and applied-counter-philosophies about art and culture” with Benjamin’s impulse to “brush” cultural history “against the grain” in order to tap into what Haynes calls the “galvanizing potential” of “‘otherness’ and its “potential freedom.”
 “It is about pop culture transforming us momentarily,” as Haynes describes it, and becoming in the process an agent of redemption.
 In so doing, Haynes not only participates in the ongoing redemption of Wilde, he reads Wilde’s work and his image as agent of this redemptive potentiality.
 If Wilde’s epigrammatic poetics is made to be deployed and its effectivity measured in the delivery of its utterances, I know of no artwork which activates the critical potential and the historical implications of a Wildean poetics more effectively than Velvet Goldmine.
 Wilde’s extracted words, epigrams, and dialogues, punctuate the film to such an extent that we can say of the movie what Curt says of the emerald broach: “It was Oscar Wilde’s.”

 One of the most remarkable features of Wilde’s epigrams is their ability to resist context and avail themselves for extraction.
 This “extractability” extends to every feature of his work: the epigram is his poesis, one that Haynes mines from Wilde’s texts and deposits in the mouths of his own characters.
 Mandy Slade (Toni Collette in the Angie Bowie role): “Beauty reveals everything because it expresses nothing” (“The Critic as Artist”); Brian Slade: “Man is less himself when he talks in his own person.
 Give him a mask and he’ll tell you the truth” (“The Happy Prince”); Freddi in the press soiree: “The first duty in life is to assume a pose.
 What the second duty is no one yet has found out” (“The Critic as Artist”),” etcetera.
-Though they are spoken as if they were personal declarations of the characters, their delivery marks them as epigrammatic, bookish, and gnomic extractions which address the film’s ethos of artifice and mirrors in turn the ethos of artifice in the glam and glitter movement.
-In his final exchange with Arthur, Curt delivers famous lines from Dorian Gray—“a real artist creates beautiful things and puts nothing of his life into them”—as if they were spontaneously uttered as his deepest convictions, but they register to the viewer as something quoted.
+Though they are spoken as if they were personal declarations of the characters, their delivery marks them as epigrammatic, bookish, and gnomic extractions which address the film’s ethos of artifice and mirrors, in turn the ethos of artifice in the glam and glitter movement.
+In his final exchange with Arthur, Curt delivers famous lines from Dorian Gray (1890)—“a real artist creates beautiful things and puts nothing of his life into them”—as if they were spontaneously uttered as his deepest convictions, but they register to the viewer as something quoted.
 Often, as in the lavish mock “press conference,” staged with what Haynes calls “a touch of Louis XIV,” Haynes presents Wilde’s epigrams as “quoted texts,” including one extraordinary passage, presented by a reporter “reading from a large placard” with a “theatrical” delivery, from an article written about Wilde in 1895 for the Daily Star: “The Aesthete Gives Characteristically / cynical Evidence, Replete with Pointed / Epigram and Startling Paradox, while / Explaining his Views on Morality in Art.”